Cjoe1993/gif-j/README.md

 What I used to split the gif:

-Search gif to frame, find appropriate tool, split.
+Search for "gif to frame" using your favorite web browser, find the appropriate tool for you, and split!